jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/nations/coalition_of_free_peoples.md

 of its electors in [the Unbinding](/history/the-unbinding), and whose leaders saw that drastic reforms were needed to address the needs of the diverse group of people now populating their new lands.

+The Coalition's capital is the city of [Sunwake](/locations/sunwake)

 ## Government

 The Coalition of Free Peoples is ruled by a council composed of 11 members: two from each race, and one additional one